klange/bim/README.md

 ### ANSI

-The default 16-color theme.
+A plain 16-color theme.
 Can be configured for use on terminals with or without bright color support.
 Looks a bit like Irssi.

 ![ansi](docs/theme_ansi.png)